This page is my work-in-progress list of useful links and resources that any budget traveller should know about.

 Here’s what I travel with:

-No other laptop is better for taking on the road with you.
-(And I say that not being an Apple fanatic!)
 Excellent battery life and low weight.
-I went with a 13″ as it has a slightly bigger screen, and an integrated SD card reader, which makes it a great companion for my SLR.
+I went with a 13″ as it has a slightly bigger screen, and an integrated SD card reader, which makes it a great companion for my camera.

 This page contains some affiliate links, which allow me to earn commission at no extra cost to you.
 I only recommend products or services I have used myself or am comfortable recommending to anyone.